SylphAI-Inc/AdalFlow/docs/source/tutorials/retriever.rst

 The first query should retrieve the first and the last document, and the second query should retrieve the second and the third document.

-In-memory FAISSRetriever
+FAISSRetriever
 ^^^^^^^^^^^^^^^^^^^^^^^^
-First, let's do semantic search, here we will use in-memory :class:`components.retriever.faiss_retriever.InMemoryFAISSRetriever`.
+First, let's do semantic search, here we will use in-memory :class:`FAISSRetriever<components.retriever.faiss_retriever.FAISSRetriever>`.
 FAISS retriever takes embeddings which can be ``List[float]`` or ``np.ndarray`` and build an index using FAISS library.
 The query can take both embeddings and str formats.